networknt/light-oauth2/README.md

 # Long live JWT token for testing

-The undertow-server-oauth2 contains two testing key pairs for testing only.
+The light-oauth2 contains two testing key pairs for testing only.
 Both private keys and public key certificates can be found in resources/config/oauth folder.
-The same public key certificates are included in undertow-server so that the server can verify any token issued by this oauth server.
+The same public key certificates are included in light-java so that the server can verify any token issued by this oauth server.

 Important note: